ninabarzh/broomstick/content/posts/And-now-for-something-completely-different.md

 ### The Larch was a warning

-All of this—the fonts, the cookies, the “transparent” consent, the analytics—is a digital ecosystem designed around not giving you control.
+All of this, the fonts, the cookies, the “transparent” consent, the analytics, is a digital ecosystem designed around not giving you control.
 The irony is that the GDPR isn’t even particularly radical.
 It just asks companies not to treat your personal data like it’s part of a supermarket loyalty scheme.

 And yet, the tech giants cling to every dark pattern and loophole like a toddler refusing to eat vegetables.

 So yes, sometimes in this mess, you’ll stumble across a Larch.
 A sudden act of enforcement.
 A judgment.
 A fine.
 A slap on the wrist.

-But unless we start asking harder questions about the system—the ad-funded, attention-maximising, data-mining default setting of the internet—there’ll always be another Larch.
+But unless we start asking harder questions about the system, the ad-funded, attention-maximising, data-mining default setting of the internet, there’ll always be another Larch.
 And another lawsuit.

 And you’ll still be clicking “refuse all cookies” with the precision of a bomb defusal expert.